Bar Marco

 THREE STARS

 Ha!
 I Love it.
-Possibly a case of ‘one man’s trash is another man’s treasure’ because, while I really enjoy the ambience (if I were writing ad copy for them I might even call it ‘urban chic’ or something pretentious like that) I certainly can’t argue with your bathroom take.
+Possibly a case of ‘one man’s trash is another man’s treasure’ because, while I certainly can’t argue with your bathroom take, I really enjoy the ambience (if I were writing ad copy for them I might even call it ‘urban chic’ or something borderline pretentious like that).

-Though I do imagine that in a bigger city this place would be PACKED.
+Though I will quibble with your other point.
+In a bigger city, this place would be PACKED.

 Bar Marco